Healthy Home Specialist – Director

-At Greenbridge we are big dreamers!
-Here is our daughter Olive’s vision of Taranaki – cloaked in deep green.
+At Greenbridge we’re big dreamers!
+Here’s our daughter Olive’s vision of Taranaki – cloaked in deep green.

 Greenbridge’s vision is to regenerate the health and wellbeing of people, communities and our planet, through design, build and education.
 We heal landscapes, build healthy homes and create resilient, connected communities.
 We are leaders and change makers!

 A strong regional food system is envisaged with diverse land use and regenerative farming.
-Maori food culture and systems are revitalised, providing unique, high quality nutrient dense kai to help heal our bodies and land.
+Maori food culture and systems are revitalised, providing unique, high quality nutrient dense kai to heal our bodies and whenua.
 Taranaki people are eating Taranaki food.

-With each little garden, community project, healthy home and diversified farm that is regenerated, we also realise our dream of a hope-filled, ecologically vibrant tomorrow.
+With each garden, community project, healthy home and diversified farm that is regenerated, we realise our dream of a hope-filled, ecologically vibrant tomorrow.